jcayabyab/jcayabyab.com/src/assets/blogposts/personal/welcome/welcome.md

 published: true
 ---

 Hey!
 Thanks for the taking the time to look through my site and my blog.
-I'm a little giddy to get some content up on this thing, because I have a lot of cool (well, at least in my opinion) ideas on some potential content that I can start writing.
-But, before I do any of that, here's a little introduction to me.
+I'm a excited to get some content up on this thing - I have a lot of ideas for future interesting blog posts.
+But, before I do any of that, here's a little introduction.

 My name is Jofred Cayabyab, but I've been called **Jay Jay** as a nickname basically all my life.
 According to my parents, when I was but a young lad, I really liked a show called [Jay Jay the Jet Plane](https://en.wikipedia.org/wiki/Jay_Jay_the_Jet_Plane) enough to start calling myself Jay Jay, and I guess the name has just stuck since then.
 Ironically enough, I actually have no recollection whatsoever of the show itself; the only real cartoons I remember watching when I was really young were The Berenstain Bears and Max & Ruby.
 But if you know me by one name and get confused when you hear me get called the other, now you know why.